k-farruh/Coursera_Capstone/README.md

 _IBM Data Science Professional_

-Now that you have been equipped with the skills and the tools to use location data to explore a geographical location, over the course of two weeks, you will have the opportunity to be as creative as you want and come up with an idea to leverage the Foursquare location data to explore or compare neighborhoods or cities of your choice or to come up with a problem that you can use the Foursquare location data to solve.

 ## 1) Introduction/Business Problem
 The idea of this study is to help people who are planning to open a new restaurant in Toronto to choose the right location by providing data about each neighborhood's income and population and the competitors already present in the same regions.